damiacer/damiacer.github.io/_pages/cv.md

 LinkedIn
 ======
-For a full CV, please visit my [LinkedIn profile](https://www.linkedin.com/in/damianocerasuolo).
+Not often tehre, but please visit: [LinkedIn profile](https://www.linkedin.com/in/damianocerasuolo).